khushi-omar/Currency-Converter-using-APIs/README.md

 # Currency-Converter-using-APIs
-currency converter made using javascrict and APIs
+currency converter made using javascript and APIs